katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 From what I read before on
-[Russ Cox post about interfaces](https://research.swtch.com/interfaces) I would guess that the **iface** is used when you are using interfaces that have actually methods on it (that is why it has a itab, the interface table, which is roughly equivalent to a C++ vtable).
+[Russ Cox post about interfaces](https://research.swtch.com/interfaces) I would guess that the **iface** is used when you are using interfaces that have actually methods on it.
+That is why it has an itab, the interface table, which is roughly equivalent to a C++ vtable.

-I will ignore the iface (althought it is interesting) since it does not seem to be what I need to hack Go's type system, there is more potential on **eface**, which covers the special case of empty interfaces (equivalent to C's void pointer in C, the origin of all fun unsafe casting in the world :-).
+I will ignore the iface (althought it is interesting) since it does not seem to be what I need to hack Go's type system, there is more potential on **eface**, which covers the special case of empty interfaces (equivalent to C's void pointer in C).
 On the post Russ Cox says that the empty interface is a special case that holds only the type information + the data, there is no itable, since it makes no sense at all (interface{} has no methods).